OD728/CleanTwitch/README.md

 ### Latest Updates (2025)

+- **Added**: Hide "Whisper" button on the followed channels directory page.
 - **Added**: Hide "Sort by" label on browse pages.
     * New rule removes the label for the sort dropdown, creating a cleaner look.
 - **Fixed**: Chat collapse button hiding in Theater mode